SSpeights/PowerShellGuide/powershell-framework.md

 # Powershell Framework

-Understanding a little bit about how PowerShell works goes a long way to helping you find the PS-Resources your need and code PS more efficiently and comfortably.
-You should now have an integrated development environment and you can use the IDE to take a look at how Powershell is semantically structured and get and the functions PowerShell has to help you to code faster.
+Understanding a little bit about how PowerShell works goes a long way to helping you find the PS-Resources you need and code PS more efficiently and comfortably.
+You should now have an integrated development environment \(or an editor you feel comfortable with\) and you can use the IDE to take a look at how Powershell is semantically structured and get and the functions PowerShell has to help you to code faster.

 ## Powershell command structure